arodbusiness/arodbusiness.github.io/README.md

-This is an web based ESP flasher for AR devices
+This is a web based ESP flasher for AR devices.